quinlan-lab/constraint-tools/README.md

 ```
 --train-regions STR
-      Bed-format file containing a list of genomic intervals on which the model is to be trained.
+      Bed-format compressed file containing a list of genomic intervals on which the model is to be trained.
 --train-regions-label STR
       A string to label the corresponding slurm job
 ```